All Episodes

 Oh, yeah.

-I mean, if if they don't recover it by June, then you know, the supply chains when they break down, then everything else breaks down.
+I mean, if they don't recover it by June, then you know, the supply chains, when they break down, then everything else breaks down.

-So your your timing is almost six six months, yeah.
+So, your timing is almost six months.

 Right, right.

-So, yeah, I'm going to try to go to Thailand, get some masks or, you know, manufacture masks, try to get some traction or something.
+So, yeah, I'm going to try to go to Thailand, get some masks, or you know, manufacture masks, try to get some traction or something.

 Right.